m-aalizadeh/Frontend/README.md

-Steps to run this on your local
+Steps to run this on your local:

 Clone this repo using git clone git@github.com:knowankit/trello-clone.git
 cd client